lisenkoevg/libnbd/README.md

 * flake8 to keep Python code formatted uniformly.
 * ss (from iproute) for TCP-based tests.
 * "sudo modprobe vsock_loopback" to run tests of AF_VSOCK (Linux-only).
+* libc_malloc_debug.so.0 (from glibc-utils) for enhanced testing of common malloc misuse.

 Optional, only needed to run some examples: